Ogier the Dane: Dormant Holger elsewhere

+Other Danish folktales

+Popular legend has it that whenever the Danish military is in dire need, Holger Danske will appear with his red shield at the forefront to lead the troops, Holger having gained immortality or an incorruptible body after partaking of a certain fruit in India.

+One tall tale of Holger Danske's gigantic stature tells of his visit to Bagsværd (Note: Spelt "Bagsvœr".
+Located in North Zealand and now part of Greater Copenhagen.) to have a new suit of clothing made, but he was so gigantic, men had to stand on ladders to measure him.
+One of the tailors accidentally clipped Holger's ear with his scissor while trying to make a measuring-mark, and Holger who felt tickled mistook this to be a flea bite and crushed the unlucky man.

+Another giant tale asserts that a certain witch gave Holger Danske a pair of spectacles (eyeglasses) that could see through the earth.
+When Holger lay flat on the ground and used it, it left two deep holes that filled up with water, and became a landmark near Copenhagen.

+Danish patriotic works and resistance movement

 The 1789 opera Holger Danske, composed by F.L.Æ.
 Kunzen with a libretto by Jens Baggesen, had a considerable impact on Danish nationalism in the late 18th century.
 It spawned the literary "Holger feud", which revealed the increasing dissatisfaction among the native Danish population with the German influence on Danish society.
 Danish intellectual Peter Andreas Heiberg joined the feud by writing a satirical version entitled Holger Tyske ("Holger the German") ridiculing Baggesen's lyrics.
 Ogier is also regarded as the symbol of national identity in Bernhard Severin Ingemann's 1837 epic poem Holger Danske.
-Vernon Lee's short story "A Wicked Voice" posits an opera called Ogier the Dane which the lead character Magnus attempts to finish under duress.